NodleCode/wifi-aware/bitchat-version-on-android-using-Wi-Fi-Aware/README.md

 # Wi-Fi Aware Mesh for bitchat (Android)

-Wi-Fi Aware (NAN) transport for Bitchat that aligns with the latest `BluetoothMeshService` and iOS protocol.
+Wi-Fi Aware (NAN) transport for bitchat that aligns with the latest `BluetoothMeshService` and iOS protocol.
 Tested and verified working with minimal integration changes.
 Supports **signed TLV announces**, **Noise handshake / NOISE_ENCRYPTED payloads**, and **Gossip sync**.

 ---